 Refueling infrastructure financial assistance for retailers of E85 and other ethanol blends in your city is available through the American Lung Association and is matched with contributions from the MN Corn Growers Association.

 Work with others to place 1 city owned/operated electric vehicle charging station at a high use area; promote the existence of all fueling options such as compressed natural gas in/around the city.

-EV charging stations at 2 or more locations or a Level 3 DC Quick Charge station, or purchase renewable electricity to power at least 1 station.
+EV charging stations at 2 or more city-owned/operated locations or a Level 3 DC Quick Charge station; power at least 1 station with renewable electricity.

-Report the installation of 4+ stations; connect at least 1 station to on-site renewable generation such as PV panels; require EV charging infrastructure in multi-unit dwellings; install or require developments to provide on-street EV charging infrastructure - especially near multi-family housing, commercial corridors, and low-income neighborhoods.
+Report the installation of 4+ city-owned/operated stations; connect at least 1 station to on-site renewable generation such as PV panels; require EV charging infrastructure in multi-unit dwellings; install or require developments to provide on-street EV charging infrastructure - especially near multi-family housing, commercial corridors, and low-income neighborhoods.

 Who's doing it